 What kind of board

-Besides short length, you want the deck to be stiffer to give you more leverage in turns, that is, better power transmission, making it easier to cut street corners and ride along those narrow sidewalks.
+Besides a short length, you want the deck to be stiffer to give you more leverage in turns, that is, better power transmission, making it easier to cut street corners and ride along those narrow sidewalks.

 Shorter longboards are often more lightweight.
 Portability is important in city cruising as you constantly need to step in and out of traffic, turning into a pedestrian as needed.